-At Cranborne CE VA School we see children’s welfare as of paramount importance.
+At Cranborne CE VA School children’s welfare is of paramount importance.
 We are committed to working with parents to ensure that our pupils have a happy, safe and positive learning environment both at school and at home.

 As a school we are committed to and have a legal duty to safeguard your child’s welfare.
 We follow the model policies and protocols outlined by the Dorset Safeguarding Policy in order to ensure the welfare of our children.
 All members of staff in school are trained in safeguarding children and are committed to ensuring the safety of all our pupils.

 If the School is worried about a pupil’s welfare and that a child is at risk of harm, we must legally look into the matter and follow:

 - Local multi-agency child protection procedures

 Harm in these circumstances means child abuse or child maltreatment.
 Somebody may abuse or neglect a child by harming them or not acting to prevent harm.
 Harm is defined by the NSPCC as: